Native American Language * Indian Tribes * What's new on our site today!

 To Drink of Death:

-Shuar language narrative for sale, with English translation, glosses, and grammatical information.
+Shuar language narrative, with English translation, glosses, and grammatical information.

 American Indian Books: